jkillingsworth/jkillingsworth.com/_posts/2020-12-12-equality-constraints-and-lagrange-multipliers.md

 If we exclude the dependent equation from the set of constraints, we can satisfy the constraint qualification assumption.
 As I mentioned earlier, satisfying the constraint qualification assumption may not be necessary if we only care about the optimal set of values for the weights of the biased coins.
 But this knowledge might come in handy when exploring other optimization techniques that might be more efficient than the gradient descent method used in the examples illustrated in the previous sections.

-## Other Optimization and Root Finding Methods
+## Other Optimization and Root-Finding Methods

 In the examples above, the gradient descent method requires tens of thousands of iterations to converge to a solution.
 In some cases, it even takes hundreds of thousands of iterations.
 While I tried to optimize it a bit using a variable step size, it still seems like a large number of iterations.
 The [numerics library](https://numerics.mathdotnet.com/) I am using comes with some alternative optimization methods that can be used in place of my gradient descent implementation.
 These alternatives can find the minimum of the cost function in far fewer iterations.
 See the tables below.